Sensor Kit Resource Hub

 Check out the 9DoF IMU (ICM-20948) Hookup guide for all your motion sensing needs.

 The CCS811 is an exceedingly popular sensor, providing readings for equivalent CO2 (or eCO2) in the parts per million (PPM) and total volatile organic compounds in the parts per billion (PPB).
 The CCS811 also has a feature that allows it to fine-tune its readings if it has access to the current humidity and temperature.
 Luckily for us, the BME280 provides humidity, temperature and barometric pressure!
 This allows the sensors to work together to give us more accurate readings than they’d be able to provide on their own.
 We also made it easy to interface with them via I2C.

 The CCS811/BME280 (Qwiic) Environmental Combo Breakout Hookup Guide demonstrates how take care of all your atmospheric quality sensing needs.

 With one hookup guide per sensor, you've already got plenty of reading material.
 We don't want to overwhelm you, but we do want to instill some project ideas in the back of your mind.
 There are plenty of directions you can take a project with all of the sensors in this kit.

 You can take the pressure, humidity, and temperature sensors to build a weather station -- one that can wirelessly post to Weather Underground.

 April 11, 2014

-You can use the piezo vibration sensor or the accelerometer third of the 9DOF to create a laundry monitor.
+You can use the piezo vibration sensor or the accelerometer from the 9DOF to create a laundry monitor.